chinamike65/hugo-tuolesi/content/book3/book3en.md

 Although it is a body image, it is my incarnation.

-That is to say, after the Buddha's Nirvana, making offerings to the Buddha's image is no different from the merits of making offerings to the Buddha's body when the Buddha was alive.
+That is to say, following the Buddha's Parinirvana, making offerings to the Buddha's image is no different from the merits of making offerings to the Buddha's body when the Buddha was alive.

 ##### (2) The kindness of the Three Jewels